gessi-chatbots/t-frex/README.md

 The extended pre-training script allows for further training of a language model on a specific domain to improve its performance.
 Below are the instructions to run the extended pre-training process:

 1. Prepare the environment:
-   - Ensure you have all dependencies installed.
-You can add them to your requirements.txt file if not already included.
    - Install any missing dependencies using: ```pip install -r requirements.txt```

 2. Run the extended pre-training script with [dataset for extended pre-training](https://github.com/gessi-chatbots/t-frex):